 Over half are a result of vascular disease (including diabetes and peripheral arterial disease).
 Other causes include trauma and cancer.
 It is estimated that by 2050, 3.6 million people in the U.S. will be living with limb loss.

-Mercy Offers Stark County’s Only Amputee Support Group
+Mercy Offers Stark County’s Only Amputee Peer Group

-The Mercy Amputee Support Group meets at 3:30 p.m. on the third Tuesday of every month in the Mercy Cancer Center Library to provide a safe place for amputees and their family member to connect with others who have experienced limb loss.
-This amputee support group began in 2014.
-It is one of over 260 support groups nationwide registered with the Amputee Coalition and the only one in Stark County.
+The Mercy Amputee Peer Group of Canton meets at 12 noon on the third Tuesday of every month in Mercy Hall Auditorium to provide a safe place for amputees and their family member to connect with others who have experienced limb loss.
+This amputee peer group began in 2014.
+It is one of over 260 groups nationwide registered with the Amputee Coalition and the only one in Stark County.

 - Learn ways to adapt to life’s challenges through education and support

 - Discover local opportunities for amputees, such as sport and volunteer programs

 - Participate in letter campaigns to legislators regarding medical and prosthetic care